 - Laches or estoppel the patent owner’s delay or other conduct makes it inequitable to allow a claim for infringement

-Contact Searcy Denney about Your Patent Infringement Claim
+Contact A Florida Patent Attorney at Searcy Denney about Your Patent Infringement Claim

 With offices in Tallahassee and West Palm Beach, our firm represents individuals and corporate clients in patent infringement litigation throughout Florida.
-For a free and confidential consultation, call us at (800) 780-8607 or inquire online today.
+For a free and confidential consultation, call a Florida patent attorney at (800) 780-8607 or inquire online today.